 How did this happen that the species, Homo Sapiens, whose success depends on being more cooperative with each other has less cooperative individuals (man) dominate woman is still a mystery

 Biology is willing to tolerate a wide spectrum of possibilities.
-Nature does not prohibit homosexuality, it’s the culture which labels it unnatural to prohibit it.
-Something which is unnatural like humans doing photosynthesis simply won’t happen.
+Nature does not prohibit homosexuality; it’s the culture which labels it unnatural to restrict it.
+Something which is unnatural like humans doing photosynthesis just won’t happen.

 Biology enables, culture forbids